CodeMouse179/String/README.md

 ## Introduce

 String.hpp is a System.String (C#) implemented in C++.

 The purpose is to provide C++ programmers with convenient and reliable string manipulation functions.

 It supports multiple character types by manipulating std::basic_string: char, wchar_t, char8_t, char16_t , char32_t.

+## Install

-String.hpp is distributed as a single header file and it is very simple to use:
+String.hpp is distributed as a single header file so it's easy to install, just follow 2 steps:

 1. Copy String.hpp into your project